 Serious injuries need strong attorneys.
 If you or a loved one has been injured in an accident caused by a texting driver, we understand just how frustrating and difficult this time in your life can be.
 That is why we have dedicated ourselves to helping personal injury victims exercise their rights to claim compensation for their injuries.
 You should not have to pay the cost of another person’s negligent behavior.

 Allow us to put our over 40 year legacy of success to work for you.
-For a free consultation, contact a Springfield personal injury lawyer at Strong-Garner-Bauer P.C. today to begin reviewing your case.
+For a free consultation, contact a Springfield personal injury lawyer at Strong Law, P.C. today to begin reviewing your case.